 Here are just some of the help desk metrics that we use to ensure consistent help desk quality

 During the help desk vetting process, don’t be afraid to ask a prospective vendor about their metrics and KPIs.
 If they’re not forthcoming with solid data about their help desk performance, then that’s a strong indicator that either they’re not collecting this data – which is a major red flag – or that they’re not satisfied with their numbers, which is equally concerning.

 Many businesses worry that outsourcing their IT support to an MSP will result in an inefficient, one-size-fits all approach that doesn’t truly address their unique needs.
 This is unfortunately the case with many new or inexperienced MSPs, who simply don’t have the resources and experience to manage a quality IT help desk.

 Complete Network is a different kind of IT company.
-For over 20 years, we’ve been working with clients in Albany, New York and Charlotte, North Carolina to ensure that their technology and staff are fully supported – no matter how complex their needs.
+For over 20 years, we’ve been working with clients in Albany, New York, Charlotte, North Carolina, and Bluffton, South Carolina to ensure that their technology and staff are fully supported – no matter how complex their needs.

 If you’d like to learn about Complete Network, or how our help desk consistently earns glowing praise from clients, we’d be happy to answer your questions any time.
 Call us at 1-877-877-1840 or email us at [email protected].

 We know that the first step toward better IT support is to research your options.
 We’ve put this guide together to aid you in that process.

 It’s designed to give you an overview of our organization, so that you have the key information you need to evaluate our service fit.